Seagate/halon/doc/architecture/index.rst

 ~~~~~~~~~~~~~

 The System Overview section explains that one of the key quality attributes of
-HAMS-Cabal is reuse.
+Halon is reuse.
 We address this quality attribute with a layered
 architecture.
 Lower layers present entities in a way that allows for a wide
 variety of behaviours.
 Higher layers add substructure to these entities that
 in parts fixes their behaviour.
 In general, we aim to provide mechanism, not